-Situated right on the lake side on a 116 acre (47 ha) estate with 720 feet (220 m) of lakeshore, the main property encompasses a luxurious 4,245 ft2 (380 m2) log house with a stunning panoramic view of Francois Lake and Colleymount.
+Situated right on the lake side on a 116 acre (47 ha) estate with 720 feet (220 m) of waterfront, the main property encompasses a luxurious 4,245 ft2 (380 m2) log house with a stunning panoramic view of Francois Lake and Colleymount.
 With its three floors, large bay windows and two large terraces overseeing the lake, a smaller more private terrace directly at lakeshore level and a top floor terrace near one of the master bedrooms, choosing the perfect spot to enjoy the view can be a bit of a challenge.

 A charming guest cottage next to the house, also situated directly on the lakeshore, has an equally breathtaking view that will make it difficult to make your guests leave.